 25 facts about fireworks

 It's hard to imagine there's a person in America who doesn't have at least a few childhood memories associated with fireworks.
 Thunderously loud, dazzlingly bright, and of course, that grand finale that never seems to end—fireworks are a nearly universal symbol of celebration across the world.
 They explode when wars are won, during holidays, and even when Disneyland closes down for the night.
-Millions of people line up to see them, and millions of dollars are spent buying them: The fireworks industry is experiencing an unprecedented golden age in terms of sales and consumption.
+Millions of people line up to see them, and millions of dollars are spent buying them.

 Those consumers, however, should keep in mind that fireworks make celebrations better only when they're handled safely—nothing kills a party faster than a trip to the emergency room for injuries involving exploding projectiles.
 Powerful and potentially very dangerous, fireworks are nothing to trifle with.
 Statistics show that thousands of Americans, many of whom are children, are injured each year by preventable accidents with fireworks.
 When they are done right, however, today's best fireworks shows are truly marvelous displays of science, imagination, pageantry, and, of course, history—a very long history, at that.
 While fireworks in America are most closely associated with Independence Day, they trace their roots back to well before July 4, 1776.
 The story of fireworks starts thousands of years ago and involves dramatic changes in military conquest, spirituality, and good old-fashioned fun.